-Procedure 6.15 Safeguarding Prepared by lan Fleming Reviewed by Selin Doyan Erhan Yurdakul Approved by Canan E. Celik Review No 10 Next Review Date August 2022 Approved on 26.08.2021
+Procedure 6.15 Safeguarding Prepared by Ian Fleming Reviewed by Selin Doyan Approved by Canan E. Celik Review No 13 Next Review Date March 2025 Approved on March 2024

-Procedure Issued : April 2014
+Procedure Issued: April 2014

-Procedure Owner : Principal / CEO
+Procedure Owner: Principal / CEO

-- This procedure is shared with our staff and/or can be obtained:

-on our website https://docklandsacademy.co.uk/policies-and-procedures, on our internal server via their desktops of all computers in the library on the top floor, o by emailing us at info@docklandsacademy.co.uk. - Also, our staff are informed about the main aspects of the procedure in the Staff Handbooks and Staff Induction. - The policy is reviewed and monitored on a regular basis for currency and fitness as part of our 1.9 Review and Revision of Policies and Procedures.
+- This procedure is shared with our students / staff and/or can be obtained: - o on our website https://docklandsacademy.co.uk/policies-and-procedures, - o on our internal server via their desktops of all computers in the library on the top floor, - o by emailing us at info@docklandsacademy.co.uk. - ❖ Also, our staff are informed about the main aspects of the procedure in the Staff Handbooks and Staff Induction. - The policy is reviewed and monitored on a regular basis for currency and fitness as part of our 1.9 Review and Revision of Policies and Procedures.